bigdatavietnam-org/data-science-101-course/README.md

-Data Science from Scratch
+Data Science 101 - Online Course for Beginner
 =========================

-Here's all the code and examples from the second edition of my book _Data Science from Scratch_.
+Here's all the code and examples for Online Course at [BigDataVietnam.org](https://www.bigdatavietnam.org/p/data-science-101-online-course-for.html).

+( You can buy the main textbook for this course here [Data Science from Scratch, 2nd Edition by Joel Grus](https://www.oreilly.com/library/view/data-science-from/9781492041122/) )

+If you want to use the code, you should be able to clone the repo and just do things like.
 They require at least Python 3.6.

-(If you're looking for the code and examples from the first edition, that's in the `first-edition` folder.)

-If you want to use the code, you should be able to clone the repo and just do things like

 ```
 In [1]: from scratch.linear_algebra import dot